-Now in his sixth year as the spiritual leader of the Jewish Community of Amherst, Rabbi Benjamin Weiner
+Now in his second year as the spiritual leader of the Jewish Community of Amherst, Rabbi Benjamin Weiner

-is also a writer, a scholar of Yiddish and Irish literature, a musician, and a homesteader.
+is also a writer, a scholar of Yiddish and Irish literature, a musician, and an aspiring homesteader.

 A 2008 graduate of the Reconstructionist Rabbinical College, Rabbi Weiner grew up in Newton, Massachusetts,